 With the configuration of TLS on your servers we suggest using the Mozilla OpSec recommendations which use TLSv1.2.
-Mozilla also provides an SSL Configuration Generator, to use this first choose which platform your server is running and then choose the most modern configuration based on what your client base can support.
+Mozilla also provides an SSL Configuration Generator, to use this first choose which platform your server is running and then choose the most modern configuration based on what your application base can support.
 The more modern configurations provide stronger ciphers to help prevent attacks.

-Preventing Replay Attacks
+Preventing Replay attacks

-- Set expirations for tokens
+- Set a short expiration time for tokens

 The JWT spec provides the

-jti to prevent a token being used more than X times.
-In this way you are kind of implementing a nonce (think of the token's signature as the nonce).
-If a token gets stolen, it should be blacklisted (or the nth token that has been issued after it) and wait for it to expire.
-Once it expires the attacker will no longer be able to impersonate the user.
+jti to prevent a token being used more than a specified number of times.
+In this way, you are implementing something similar to a nonce (think of the token's signature as the nonce).
+If a token gets stolen or it gets used more than the specified number of times, it should be blacklisted.
+This prevents a valid token from being used maliciously.
+Once the token expires, the attacker will no longer be able to impersonate the user.

-Cross-site Request Forgery (XSRF or CSRF)
+Cross-site Request Forgery

-One way to verify the requests that are being sent is to utilize the state parameter to authenticate the response.
-Click here to learn more about using the state parameter.
+One way to verify the requests that are being sent is to utilize the OAuth 2.0 protocol

 state parameter to authenticate the response.
 For more information, see State Parameter.